AOSC-Dev/aoscc/2016/README.md

 - Zixing Liu: introduction and hands-on to contributing localization to free and open source software projects.
 - Junde Yhi: AST's Startup Toolkit development meet-up (developers and hobbists welcome).
-- Icenowy Zheng: Ways to Kernel patch submission (short).
+- Icenowy Zheng: Ways to Kernel patch submission and ARM kernel development (short).

-Winners of wallpaper and codename contests will be awarded with both a Raspberry Pi 3 and a copy of CodeWeavers' CrossOver.
+Winners of wallpaper and codename contests will be awarded with a copy of CodeWeavers' CrossOver.

 Accomodation
 ------------